Search

 Wilayah Mosque

-Next, I suggest you head to the most beautiful mosque in Kuala Lumpur – the Wilayah Mosque.
+Next, head to the most beautiful mosque in Kuala Lumpur – the Wilayah Mosque.
 It’s not one of the most touristy spots in Kuala Lumpur, but it’s well worth it!
 You have to take a guided tour, but it’s free.

 If you don’t intend to visit the inside of the Petronas, don’t worry, they are visible from various points in the city.
 One of the best places to observe them is from KLCC Park – one of the most pleasant green spaces in the city.

-As the day draws to a close, I recommend a meal on Jalan Alor Street and a drink at the Helipad Lounge, which is nothing more than a helipad that turns into a bar after 6 pm.
+As the day draws to a close, go for a meal on Jalan Alor Street.
+You can also have a drink at the Helipad Lounge, which is nothing more than a helipad that turns into a bar after 6 pm.
 Pretty cool, right? 🤩

 Another place that takes your mind off the hustle and bustle of Kuala Lumpur is the KL Forest Eco Park, where you’ll find some lovely trails.

-And finally, although a little further out of the city centre, I recommend a visit to the Putra Mosque, which is another of the most beautiful mosques in Malaysia.
+And finally, although a little further out of the city centre, visit the Putra Mosque.
+This is another of the most beautiful mosques in Malaysia.

-💡 EXTRA TIP: Although this itinerary recommends spending 3 days in Kuala Lumpur, it is possible to shorten the visit to 2 days and visit the city’s essentials.
-If you want to visit Kuala Lumpur in just 2 days, I suggest removing the KL Forest Eco Park, the botanical gardens and the Putra Mosque, and trying to include the Thean Hou temple on one of the other two days.
+💡 EXTRA TIP: Although this itinerary recommends spending 3 days in Kuala Lumpur, you can shorten the visit to 2 days and visit the city’s essentials.
+If you want to visit Kuala Lumpur in 2 days, remove the KL Forest Eco Park, the botanical gardens and the Putra Mosque.
+Plus, try to include the Thean Hou temple on one of the other two days.

 Accommodation in Kuala Lumpur

-In Kuala Lumpur, I stayed at 8 Kia Peng Suites.
+In Kuala Lumpur, I stayed at Wyndham Suites KLCC (previously 8 Kia Peng Suites).
 This is an excellent option for those looking for a “home” away from home.
 The flats are equipped for longer stays and are very spacious.
 What’s more, the location is very central!

 There you can find buffet breakfast service, a gym and an infinity pool with unforgettable views of the Petronas Towers.